hdeter/CellTracking/README.md

 # CellTracking
-Python and ImageJ scripts designed to track single cells and analyze fluorescence
+Python and ImageJ scripts designed to track single cells, determine cell lineage and analyze fluorescence

 Segmentation Tools for Bacteria based on Machine Learning.
 Version 1.0.
 March 2018.
 The purpose of this project is to provide a number of tools for cell-tracking and image analysis.
 These tools consist of a number of scripts that utilize preexisting open-source software (Fiji ImageJ, Anaconda 2.7, and related packages) included here and available online (https://www.anaconda.com/download/, https://imagej.net/Fiji/Downloads).
 A detailed method for using these tools will be published in Springer Methods (Deter et al. 2018).